 3. Don’t fear your child’s feelings.
 Feelings aren’t “right” or “wrong”, and they are not the problem.
 It’s what children (and we adults!) do with our feelings that can be problematic.
 Ignoring or minimizing feelings doesn’t make them go away, they just get “acted-out” through behaviors (often negative) that can lead to more stress, not less, for your child…and you.
 Naming feelings is the first step in helping children learn to manage them—a key factor for developing self-regulation.

-4. Keep in mind that happy children aren’t always happy.
+4. Keep in mind that happy children aren’t always happy (aka limits are loving !)
 Just because a child doesn’t like a limit, and is unhappy in the moment, doesn’t mean it’s not good for him.
 (I have yet to hear a 3-year-old say, “Thanks, Dad, for not letting me have those M&M’s before dinner.
 I know how important it is to eat my growing foods.”)
-Setting and enforcing clear limits is actually very loving.
+Setting and enforcing clear limits is loving.
 Learning to accept limits leads to flexibility and the development of effective coping strategies: accepting a cheese stick instead of candy or finding another toy to play with when the one they want is off-limits.
 This ability to adapt is what ultimately makes children happy and helps them be successful in the larger world.
+Remember, just because your child wants something doesn’t mean he needs it.

 5. Limits are only as effective as your ability to implement them; they can’t depend on your child’s compliance or cooperation.
 You can’t make a child get in her car seat, but you can give her the choice between climbing in herself or having you put her in.
 You can’t make a child stay in his room after bedtime, but you can put up a gate to provide a boundary that prevents your having to continuously (and with increasing annoyance—not good for anyone) escorting him back to bed.
 Depending on your child to follow through puts him, not you, in the driver’s seat.